sauce-archives/help/docs/tools/appium.md

 Set the following URL as the remote address of your Appium driver: https://app.testobject.com:443/api/appium/wd/hub

 <h4>testobject_api_key</h4>
-With this key the TestObject platform identifies your test.
+With this key the TestObject platform authenticates you.

 <h4>testobject_project</h4>
 Thats your app name at the TestObject platform.